ubaldus/wikilite-test/README.md

 *   **Wikipedia**: For providing the valuable data that powers Wikilite.
 *   **SQLite**: For providing the robust database engine that enables fast and efficient local data storage.
+*   **Ollama**: For enabling the internal generation of embeddings, enhancing the semantic search capabilities of Wikilite.